-How the 3 category settings differ
+How the settings differ for closed and hybrid

 In a closed card sort, you create predefined categories, and participants group the cards into those categories.
 Use a closed card sort for ranking, prioritizing, and assessing the usefulness of items and actions.
-Results include the Results Matrix, and the Popular Placement Matrix.

 In a hybrid card sort, you create predefined categories and allow participants to create their own as well.
-Results include every visualization you get for open and closed card sort results.

 How to create categories for a closed or hybrid card sort